 Applying to The Cooper Union

-Applications to the Master of Engineering program for the 2014-2015 academic year will be accepted through April 1, 2014.
+Applications to the Master of Engineering program for the 2015-2016 academic year will be accepted beginning September 2014 through April 1, 2015.
 Click here to submit your online application.

 - B.E. or B.S. in an engineering discipline;

 - Official copies of school transcripts.
 This includes secondary (high school), college and university work;

 - TOEFL Scores (if Bachelor’s Degree was taught in a language other than English);

 - Two letters of recommendation.